 • Plenty of streets in the city center are pedestrian-only, so walking is easy.

 • A 220 million euro sports and culture center, Valencia Arena, is apparently funded and city officials have green-lighted construction.
 The facility is projected to open in 2023.

-• During the main festival Las Fallas in February or March (this year suspended because of Covid-19) Valencia gets unbearably crowded and noisy.
+• During the main festival Las Fallas in February or March, Valencia gets unbearably crowded and noisy.
 Best to get out of town or at least avoid the city center.

 • A slight difficulty is the local language, Valencian, which is related to Catalan.
 Although Spanish is the main language, many signs – even in the Metro or explanations in museums are in Valencian – impossible to understand.